 Trash in the database

-Every plugin can add unlimited custom fields in your database.
-The database from custom fields won’t be deleted even when you uninstall the plugin.
+Every plugin can add unlimited custom fields to your database.
+The database from custom fields won't be deleted even when you uninstall the plugin.
 Someday, when you look back at the database, you will not know whether the custom fields will have been being exploited or not.